Have you ever seen a cool T-shirt or a tattoo with a Japanese Kanji character and wondered what it really means?

 3. 龍 (Ryū / Dragon)

-What it Represents: Unlike Western dragons, which are often seen as evil, Eastern dragons are sacred, powerful beings that symbolize strength, good fortune, and control over water.
+Unlike Western dragons, Eastern dragons are sacred, powerful beings that symbolize strength, good fortune, and control over water.

-Why it’s Popular: It’s a powerful and iconic symbol of East Asian culture.
+It’s an iconic symbol of East Asian culture.

 4. 愛 (Ai / Love)

-What it Represents: A universal theme.
-In Japanese, “Ai” can carry a nuance of deep, unconditional, and sometimes even fated love, making it a very profound character.
+A universal theme.
+In Japanese, “Ai” can carry a nuance of deep, unconditional, and sometimes even fated love, making it a very profound and popular character.

 5. 幸 (Kō / Sachi / Happiness)